XI’AN: Alliance for Global Education

 An ancient imperial capital and eastern terminus of the Silk Road, Xi’an has long been an important crossroads for people from throughout China, Central Asia, and the Middle East, and thus a melting pot of diverse ethnic identities and religious beliefs.
 This Alliance program allows students to explore the historical confluences of geography, ethnicity, and religion in a city that is culturally distinct from the coastal megacities.
 An exhilarating two-week field study trip along the Silk Road takes students off the beaten path and ties these themes together at the crux of the semester.
 This program offers students 9 class hours per week of Chinese language as well as courses taught in English in several disciplines including ancient Chinese history, contemporary issues, art and anthropology.

-Students may enroll for a semester or summer semester.
+Students may enroll for a semester.

 FALL AND SPRING CURRICULUM